 - When service flag is not active: This rule applies when the selected service flag is not active.
 A typical scenario would be a service flag that defines the working hours.

 - Always: This rule always applies.
 This rule will be inserted by the system in certain cases, e.g. when a user turns the redirection on during a snow day.

 - In domain address book: This rule matches when the category of an address book entry matches the parameter or when there is no category and the address book entry matches.
 For example, this can be used to identify VIP customers and automatically redirect them into a priority queue.

 The Dial-by-Name feature allows callers to enter numbers from their telephone keypad.
 The system will search for corresponding names.
 So, when the caller calls the auto-attendant, along with other options, the dial-by-name option is also announced.

-The search will start from all word boundaries (starting from 5.0.4).
+The search will start from all word boundaries.
 For example, if a person's first name is "Klaus Peter" and last name is "van Dueck", the PBX will translate that into "55287 73837 826 38325".
 The PBX does not translate special characters like äöüê.